MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Related Work

-\textbf{Learning-based vectorization:} the goal of learning-based vectorization methods is to convert a target image to the vector format with high visual similarity.
+\textbf{Translative vectorization:} translative methods map raster images to vector formats while preserving high visual similarities.
 Egiazarian et al. \cite{egiazarian2020deep} propose a transformer-based architecture for translating technical line drawings to vector parameters.
 Gao et al. \cite{gao2019deepspline} produce parametric curves utilizing the extracted image features and a designed hierarchical recurrent network.
-Guo et al. \cite{guo2019deep} sub-divide the lines into partial curves employing a deep network, and reconstruct the topology at junctions.
-For raster floorplans, Liu et al. \cite{Liu_2017_ICCV} first utilize a network to convert an image to junctions, and then address an integer program that obtains the vectorized floorplans as a set of architectural primitives.
-Reddy et al. \cite{2021im2vec} propose Im2Vec, a VAE-based method to predict vectorize parameters of input images, and the network can be trained without vector supervision.
+Guo et al. \cite{guo2019deep} divide the input image into key curves by a trained CNN, and then reconstruct the topology at junctions by predicting the line connectivity.
+For vectorizing floorplans, Liu et al. \cite{Liu_2017_ICCV} first train a CNN to convert an image to junctions, and then address an integer program that obtains the vectorized floorplans as a set of architectural primitives.
+For line-art images, Mo et al. \cite{mo2021general} propose a framework of recurrent neural network that can produce vectorized line drawings.
+Reddy et al. \cite{2021im2vec} propose Im2Vec, a method based on variational autoencoder to predict vectorization parameters of input images, and the network can be trained without vector supervision.
+Moreover, there is a special method LIVE \cite{ma2022towards} that is not a typical learning-based method, which fits vector curves iteratively using a neural optimizer without training any model.
+LIVE requires hundreds of iterations to fit each vector curve and spends more time than vectorization methods using a trained model.